Tips for Surviving Your First Day as an EPIK Teacher

 I would have been able to enjoy school a lot more and start building relationships with my kids a lot earlier if I hadn’t been so distracted by all my own little worries.

 This is something that takes time, I realize that.
-It took me a really long before I was able to let go of a lot of those things.
+It took me a really long time before I was able to let go of a lot of those things.
 But if you can make a conscious effort to remind yourself every day, especially in the beginning, not to worry too much it could make your life a lot easier than mine was.

 If a certain kind of lesson really isn’t working, let it go.
 Do what you can to improve lessons and tweak them but don’t ever force something that clearly isn’t going to happen.
 The kids will like what they like, and they won’t like what they won’t like.
 That doesn’t have anything to do with you.